piercefreeman/mountaineer/README.md

 - Offload more of the server logic to Rust
 - AST parsing of the tsx files to determine which parts of the serverState they're actually using and mask accordingly
-- Plugins for simple authentication, billing, etc.
+- Plugins for simple authentication, daemons, billing, etc.

 ## Typescript Generation